A Fra\"iss\'e theory for partial orders of a fixed finite dimension: A finite axiomatization for Dn<1,...,<n)

 \section{A finite axiomatization for \texorpdfstring{$\mathbf{D}_{n,<_1,\ldots,<_n}$}{Dn<1,...,<n)}}

 Theorems \ref{thm:Fraisse1} and \ref{thm:D_n_Fraisse} tell us that $\mathbf{D}_{n,<_1,\ldots,<_n}$ is a canonical object; it is the unique countable ultrahomogeneous $n$-dimensional partial order with realizers, up to isomorphism, in which all finite $n$-dimensional partial orders with realizers embed.
 But there is another sense in which it is canonical, namely that any countable structure, in the same signature, that satisfies the same first-order sentences must be isomorphic to it.
 In other words, its \emph{theory} is \emph{$\aleph_0$-categorical}.
-This is because, for any $m\in\mathbb{N}$, whether one $m$-tuple from $D_n$ can be mapped to another by an automorphism of $\mathbf{D}_{n,<_1,\ldots,<_n}$ is entirely determined by the finitely many order relations among the coordinates of the $m$-tuples (this can be proved in a similar manner to Lemma \ref{lem:forth}).
+This is because, for any $m\in\mathbb{N}$, whether one $m$-tuple from $D_n$ can be mapped to another by an automorphism of $\mathbf{D}_{n,<_1,\ldots,<_n}$ is entirely determined by the finitely many order relations among the coordinates of the $m$-tuples (this can be seen in the proof of Lemma \ref{lem:forth}).
 In other words, $\mathrm{Aut}(\mathbf{D}_{n,<_1,\ldots,<_n})$ is \emph{oligomorphic}; it has finitely many orbits on $D_n^m$ for any $m\in\mathbb{N}$.
 It then follows by the theorem of Engeler, Ryll-Nardzewski, and Svenonius (Theorem 7.3.1 in \cite{MR1221741}) that the theory of $\mathbf{D}_{n,<_1,\ldots,<_n}$ is $\aleph_0$-categorical.

 In what follows, we will show a stronger result.
 We will describe a finite list of axioms, which are clearly satisfied by $\mathbf{D}_{n,<_1,\ldots,<_n}$, and then prove that they are $\aleph_0$-categorical.
 It was shown in \cite{MR0641492} that the reduct $\mathbf{D}_n=(D_n,<)$ has a finitely axiomatizable $\aleph_0$-categorical theory, but the added expressive power of the realizers affords us a conceptually simpler axiomatization for the expansion $\mathbf{D}_{n,<_1,\ldots,<_n}$.